sakethbolla/EventSphere/DEPLOYMENT.md

 - Apply HPA configurations
 - Wait for deployments to be ready
 - Verify all pods are running

+**Note**: For production deployments via CI/CD, Helm is used with `--atomic` flag for automatic rollback on failure.

 ### 9.2 Manual Deployment